 Do away with the stuff sacks

 Items like the sleeping bags usually come with their sacks.
 When packing them in a backpack, every inch of space will be very important hence you will need to pack such items without their stuff sacks to save weight and space.
+Check out our piece on the best backpacking sleeping pads to help you with choices.

 Place the heaviest items in the middle